GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Conclusion

 \section{Conclusion}

 This paper studies asynchronous GRPO from a training-dynamics perspective and demonstrates that asynchrony can fundamentally alter training dynamics, leading to collapse.
 Through both empirical evidence and theoretical analysis, we identify persistently elevated consecutive-gradient cosine similarity as a reliable precursor to training collapse, capturing the accumulation of stale-aligned updates.
 Motivated by this insight, we propose \textsc{GAC}, a lightweight gradient-space controller that stabilizes asynchronous GRPO by explicitly regulating progress along stale-aligned directions while preserving informative residual updates. \textsc{GAC} operates at the optimizer interface, is system- and algorithm-agnostic, and incurs only constant per-step overhead.
 Our results demonstrate that \textsc{GAC} effectively stabilizes asynchronous GRPO and restores robust training dynamics under staleness.
+Our evaluation focuses on RLVR-style mathematical reasoning tasks; extending GAC to broader settings such as instruction-following and agentic tool-use remains future work.
+Furthermore, while GAC closes the performance gap to synchronized training, it is designed to stabilize asynchronous optimization rather than surpass the on-policy reference, and its effectiveness under more aggressive staleness or heterogeneous pipeline configurations warrants further investigation.